-For the purpose of the statements of cash flows, OCCRC considers all cash to be unrestricted and restricted cash accounts, including demand accounts.
+For the purpose of the statements of cash flows, OCCRC considers all highly liquid debt instruments purchased with a maturity of three months or less to be cash equivalents.

 NOTES TO FINANCIAL STATEMENTS

 NOTE 2 SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (Cont'd.)